apache/pulsar/site2/docs/reference-metrics.md

 The following are some Grafana dashboards examples:

-- [pulsar-grafana](http://pulsar.apache.org/docs/en/deploy-monitoring/#grafana): A grafana dashboard that displays metrics collected in Prometheus for Pulsar clusters running on Kubernetes.
+- [pulsar-grafana](http://pulsar.apache.org/docs/en/deploy-monitoring/#grafana): a Grafana dashboard that displays metrics collected in Prometheus for Pulsar clusters running on Kubernetes.
-- [apache-pulsar-grafana-dashboard](https://github.com/streamnative/apache-pulsar-grafana-dashboard): A collection of grafana dashboard templates for different Pulsar components running on both Kubernetes and on-premise machines.
+- [apache-pulsar-grafana-dashboard](https://github.com/streamnative/apache-pulsar-grafana-dashboard): a collection of Grafana dashboard templates for different Pulsar components running on both Kubernetes and on-premise machines.